lddubeau/versync/README.md

 ## How it works

-The module uses [UglifyJS 2](https://github.com/mishoo/UglifyJS2) to create an AST of the JavaScript and JSON sources passed in.
-This approach is more flexible than matching strings or trying to find version numbers in source files.
+The module uses [esprima](https://github.com/jquery/esprima) to create an AST of the JavaScript and JSON sources passed in, or it uses TypeScript's own AST facilities to create an AST of TypeScript sources.

-The AST patterns used to find the nodes which hold the version properties are in the `patterns.js` source file.
-It should work on most types of structures, if you find one that doesn't please log an issue.
+The AST patterns used to find the nodes which hold the version properties are in the `patterns.js` and `tspatterns.ts` source files.
+It should work on most types xof structures, if you find one that doesn't please log an issue.
 The module has automated tests for this pattern matching, using some real-life libraries and it seems to work pretty well.

-To check and bump the version number, the module uses the [node-semver](https://github.com/isaacs/node-semver) package.

-The binary uses [node-optimist](https://github.com/substack/node-optimist) to parse the input options.
-Unfortunately, there are no automated tests for it yet, so please log any issues that you encounter.

 ## Console help